Influencer Justine King tells us what is in her hospital bag.

 - Lots of hair bobbins and a hairband to keep my hair off my face

-- Baby’s first outfit – in a ziplock bag with nappy, vest and a hat
+- Baby first outfit, in a ziplock bag with nappy, vest and a hat

 - Water mist facial spray